ghosind/dvm/README.md

 English | [简体中文](./README-CN.md)

-Dvm is a lightweight, and powerful [Deno](https://deno.land/) version manager for MacOS, Linux, WSL, and Windows with Bash.
+DVM is a lightweight and powerful [Deno](https://deno.land/) version manager for macOS, Linux, WSL, and Windows with Bash.

-For Windows users, you must install DVM v0.7.0 or later versions, and also need to install a bash shell if you want to use this tool.
-For example, you can install WSL and execute `bash` command in PowerShell.
+**Note for Windows users:** You must install DVM v0.7.0 or later, and you also need a Bash shell to use this tool.
+For example, you can install WSL and run the `bash` command in PowerShell.

+> [!Warning]
-***Please do not use `deno upgrade` command to upgrade Deno after you had installed Deno with DVM.***
+> Do not use the `deno upgrade` command to upgrade Deno after you have installed Deno with DVM.

 - [Installing and Updating](#installing-and-updating)
    - [Installation](#installation)